Robbie Grossman Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective nine K/9, which ranks 13th in the league.
+- The Royals pitching staff ranks 17th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Royals have a 3.74 team ERA that ranks eighth among all MLB pitching staffs.
+- The Royals have a 4.36 team ERA that ranks 14th across all league pitching staffs.

-- Royals pitchers combine to give up nine total home runs at a clip of 0.9 per game (to rank 11th in the league).
+- The Royals rank 16th in baseball in home runs given up (12 total, 1.1 per game).

-- Greinke (0-2) takes the mound for the Royals to make his third start of the season.
+- Lyles (0-2) gets the start for the Royals, his third of the season.

-- His most recent time out was on Wednesday against the Toronto Blue Jays, when the righty went six innings, surrendering one earned run while allowing seven hits.
+- His last time out came on Thursday against the Toronto Blue Jays, when the righty threw 5 2/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.